rageya/food-vision/README.md

-# FOOGLE 🍔👁 — Food Image Classification

 ## Overview

-FOOGLE is an AI-powered food image classifier built with EfficientNetB2 and the Food-101 dataset.
+FoodVision is an AI-powered food image classifier built with EfficientNetB2 and the Food-101 dataset.
 It predicts 101 food categories from photos, providing accurate, real-time results.
-The Gradio web UI makes FOOGLE easy to use and demo.
+The Gradio web UI makes FoodVision easy to use and demo.

 ## Features